 These carnivorous bugs eat other bugs, but mostly they just hide in dark crevices until they decide to scurry out and startle you.
 They like damp dark places, and tend to be more active at night, though if you disturb one of their hiding or resting places, you may see them scuttling about during the day.
 You may find them under your sink or in the bathtub occasionally, as those spots combine the damp and dark conditions they love so much.
 They tend to be fairly dormant in the winter (they prefer temperate climates) and begin to be more active in spring.
 Once temperatures begin to get colder in autumn they may want to find an indoor hiding place.
 They also seek out damp spaces in the midst of drought.

-Unlike the moths (who eat wool and grain), termites (who eat wood), and silverfish (who eat clothing fibers, glue, and paper) that they like to eat, there is no real damage caused by house centipedes.
+Unlike the moths that eat wool and grain, termites that infest wood, and silverfish that destroy clothing fibers, glue, and paper, there is no real damage caused by house centipedes.
 They don't carry disease like mosquitos, either.
 So there are worse bugs to have in your home, even if they do tend to startle people when they zoom across the floor.

 How to Prevent House Centipedes